 Timely degree completion — within four years — helps to limit student debt and lowers the opportunity cost of remaining in school for additional semesters, according to the UNC System.

-App State has surpassed its 2022 threshold goal of 62.9% for this metric — the institutional four-year graduation rate for first-time, full-time bachelor’s degree-seeking students.
-The four-year graduation rate for this App State population (2018 cohort) is 63.14%
+App State has surpassed its 2025 stretch goal of 61.60% for this metric — the institutional four-year graduation rate for first-time, full-time bachelor’s degree-seeking students.
+The four-year graduation rate for this App State population (2020 cohort) is 61.70%.

 Baseline is derived from App State’s historical performance.